-Ad servers need ads to serve, they do not pay your for impressions directly.
-That means you can use DFP with AdSense, but it doesn’t replace AdSense unless you are planning to sell all your ad inventory elsewhere.
+Ad servers need ads to serve, they do not pay you for impressions directly.
+That means you can use Google Ad Manager with AdSense, but it doesn’t replace AdSense unless you are planning to sell all your ad inventory elsewhere.

 Why use an ad server?

 The most common reason to use an ad server is to serve ads from multiple sources.
 If you work with more than one network, or if you sell some advertising directly, an Ad Server gives you an efficient way to manage that inventory and maximise your yield (the total amount you earn across all sources).

 There are other reason though.
 You can also use an ad server to manage your house advertising and direct people to more profitable parts of your website in smarter ways.
 We work with a number of sites using Google Ad Manager to determine when not to serve ads as part of their policy compliance efforts.